 Did you know that if you submit a questionnaire on one of these major sites, they send your answers to many companies and loan officers?
 It isn't uncommon for a questionnaire to cause hundreds of phone calls, emails and texts as everyone begs for your attention.
 What if there was a better way?

 By being here, you are learning directly from me, Scott Buehler, a loan officer that does not sell your data to 3rd parties.
-Whether you fill out a questionnaire, a contact form or email / text directly, the outcome will be predictable as only I, or a member of my direct team, will be the ones reaching out to you.
+Whether you fill out a questionnaire, submit a mortgage question or text directly (435) 590-1019, the outcome will be predictable as only I, or a member of my direct team, will be the ones reaching out to you.

 I also hope that this guide will help you learn about home purchase financing, mortgage options, things to watch for and ultimately take away a lot of the uncertainty, doubt and anxiety of beginning this mortgage process.

 Scott Buehler: Your Guide to the Home Purchase Process